 Individuals are responsible for being aware of and complying with university policies/procedures, and applicable law.
 Employees and students are encouraged to accurately, voluntarily and promptly report crimes, emergencies, potential threats, or risks to the appropriate law enforcement agency or university office(s).
-Crimes and other emergencies should be reported to the Fairfax County Police Department at 703-691-2131 or 911 for an emergency.
+Crimes and other emergencies should be reported to the Arlington County Police Department at 434-799-6510 or 911 for an emergency.

-The Northern Virginia Center does not have any policies or procedures that allow victims or witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.

-The Virginia Tech Police Department encourages everyone that has become a victim of crime to come forward and report to the police.
-However, on occasion and depending on the nature of the crime the victim refuses to press charges.
-This is the victim's option.
+The center does not have any policies or procedures that allow survivors or witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+The Virginia Tech Police Department encourages everyone that has become a survivor of crime to come forward and report to the police.
 Students also have the option of contacting other university resources on the main campus, such as the Virginia Tech Women's Center, Office of Student Conduct, Cook Counseling Center, McComas Health Center, or academic advisors who will assist with notifications, if desired.
-Crimes can also be reported to the Virginia Tech Police Department for the purpose of making a timely warning reports and the annual statistical disclosure.
+Crimes can also be reported to the Virginia Tech Police Department for the purpose of making Timely Warning reports and the annual statistical disclosure.